-b.
-The California Global Warming Solutions Act of 2006 (Assembly Bill [AB] 32) is California's legislative effort aimed at reducing GHG emissions.
-Pursuant to AB 32, California Air Resources Board (CARB) must develop an implementation program and adopt control measures to achieve the maximum technologically feasible and cost effective GHG reductions.
-AB 32 requires the CARB to prepare a Scoping Plan to achieve reductions in GHG emissions in California.
-On June 26, 2008, CARB staff presented the initial draft of the AB 32 Scoping Plan for Board review.
+b) In response to the California Global Warming Solutions Act of 2006 (Assembly Bill [AB] 32), the California Air Resources Board (CARB) adopted the Climate Change Scoping Plan in December, 2008.
 The AB 32 Scoping Plan contains the key strategies California will use to reduce the GHG emissions that are thought to cause climate change.
-With respect to forestry practice, the Scoping Plan provides:
+With respect to forestry practice, the Scoping Plan (page 64) provides:

 The 2020 target for California's forest lands is to achieve a 5 MMTCO2E reduction through sustainable management practices, including reducing the risk of catastrophic wildfire, and the avoidance or mitigation of land-use changes that reduce carbon storage.

-California's Board of Forestry and Fire Protection has the regulatory authority to implement the Forest Practice Act to provide for sustainable management practices and, at a minimum, to maintain current carbon sequestration levels.
-The federal government must do the same for lands under its jurisdiction in California.
+The federal government must also use its regulatory authority to, at a minimum, maintain current carbon sequestration levels for land under its jurisdiction in California.

 California forests are now a net carbon sink.
-The 2020 target would provide a mechanism to help ensure that this carbon stock is not diminished over time.
-The 5 MMTCO2E emission reduction target is set equal to the current estimate of the net emission reduction from California forests.
+This means that atmospheric removal of carbon through sequestration is greater than atmospheric emissions from processes like fire and decomposition of wood.
+However, several factors, such as wildfires and forest land conversion, may cause a decline in the carbon sink.
+The 2020 target would provide a mechanism to help ensure that current carbon stocks are, at a minimum, maintained and do not diminish over time.
+The 5 MMTCO2E emission reduction target is set equal to the magnitude of the current estimate of net emissions from California's forest sector.
 As technical data improve, the target can be recalibrated to reflect new information.

-The proposed project will not conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases Therefore, the appropriate finding is no impact.
+The proposed project will not conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases.
+Therefore, the appropriate finding is no impact.

 Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact VIII.
 HAZARDS AND HAZARDOUS MATERIALS: Would the project: a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? Х b) Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment?
-X c) Emit hazardous emissions or handle hazardous or acutely hazardous Х
+X c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? Х